mlan/docker-postfix-amavis/ROADMAP.md

 Accommodate IMAP and POP3 configuration via environment variables in build target `base`

-## OpenDMARC
+## Additional Alpine packages

+Some potentially interesting Linux Alpine packages are now in testing.
-Consider installing opendmarc once it is available in alpine/main (now in testing).
+Consider installing them once they are available in Alpine/main.
-Include in build target `full` in Dockerfile.
-Add configuration function in docker-entrypoint.sh
+Such interesting packages include:

+- OpenDMARC
-## Pyzor
+- Pyzor

-Consider installing pyzor once it is available in alpine/main (now in testing).
-Include in build target `full` in Dockerfile.
-Add configuration function in docker-entrypoint.sh

 ## Amavisd optimization